LGFox/XamarinTest/README.md

 # Developer notes
 We should use ICalculatorService.Calculate and we can't change ICalculatorService (let's imagine we can't).

 You can change/refactor ICalculatorService.Calculate implementation but don't change the interface.
 And we should use the interface to do calculations.

 We also can change/refactor other parts of the app.
 We can use additional nuget packages if needed.

 "/" and "*" are not implemented.
 Please add two buttons to the layout and implement them as well.

 Additional task:
 - Cover business logic in ICalculatorService.Calculate by Unit tests.
 - Refactor app using recommendations for MVVM pattern
 - Make any other improvements/refactors and describe them in README.md
 - Customize buttons on the keyboard in iOS to make them looking as in Android.
-But you should still use Xamarin.Forms.Button control as base.
+But you should still use Xamarin.Forms.Button control as a base.

+# Additional bug
+Steps to reproduce:
+1. Tap "i" icon in the top right corner to navigate Manual page
+2. Tap "i" icon in the top right corner again to navigate Wiki page
+3. Tap back

+ERROR: Manual page is opened

+EXPECTED: Main page is opened (no matter how much time I tapped "i")